tylim88/FirelordJS/README.md

 FirelordJS is thoroughly tested, it tests source code, built files and published package.

-No mock test, all tests test against real database and emulator to ensure the highest certainty!
+No mock test, all tests test against real database and emulator to ensure the highest certainty.

-There are more than 250 tests in this small library!
+More than 250 tests.

 Undocumented releases are README updates.